 - The network shall support selection of MB-SMF or SMF (depending on solution) at session join.

 - For N3 transport of the 5GC shared MBS delivery method, for unicast transport there shall be 1-1 mapping between MBS Session and GTP-U tunnel towards a RAN node, and for multicast transport there shall be 1-1 mapping between MBS Session and the GTP-U tunnel.

+- A PDU session and Qos flow associated with MBS session shall be established if seamless mobility to NG-RAN does not support MBS is supported.

+- The MBS service/session is associated with a DNN/S-NSSAI.
+The UE join the MBS session via the PDU session, where the DNN/S-NSSAI of PDU session is the same as that used for MBS session.

 Editor's note: It is FFS whether or not the evaluation criteria should include the requirement that the application should be not aware of 5GS specific or internal information.